-Another big consideration with your first cat is "where will he sleep?"
-Will you share your own bed with him, get him his own cozy bed, or a combination of both?
+Another big consideration with your first cat is "where will it sleep?"
+Will you share your own bed with it, get it his own cozy bed, or a combination of both?
 Don't forget, you are establishing habits that will most likely last a lifetime.

 08 of 11